dtcenter/METplus-Training/docs/modules/METplus/use_case_track_and_intensity.rst

 The settings in the TCMPRPlotter.conf file and track_and_intensity.output.conf file are used by the METplus wrapper to run MET’s R plotting script.

-(**XTERM** *open the TCMPRPlotterConfig_Customize.conf file*) Before we proceed, let’s look at the  TCMPRPlotterConfig_Customize.conf file, which is used by the R script to set plot attributes.
+(**XTERM** *open the TCMPRPlotterConfig_Customize file*) Before we proceed, let’s look at the  TCMPRPlotterConfig_Customize file, which is used by the R script to set plot attributes.

 When you open the file, you can see that it has only one key-value setting, img_res = 72.
 This value dictates the image size of the plot that is created.
 If this value is left unset (that is, set to nothing), the R script plot_tcmpr.R will use the default value of 300.
 This value results in an extremely large plot in your display.
 The default value is also used if this configuration file is omitted/non-existent.